wildfly/quickstart/wsat-simple/README.md

         cp -r <quickstarts>/wsat-simple/src .
         cp <quickstarts>/wsat-simple/pom.xml .

+### Configure the OpenShift Server

 Openshift does not have Web services or WS-AT enabled by default, so we need to modify the server configuration.
-To do this open `.openshift/config/standalone.xml` in your favorite editor and make the following additions:
+To do this open `.openshift/config/standalone.xml` (this file may be hidden) in an editor and make the following additions:

-Add the following extensions to the `<extensions>` block:
+1. If the following extensions do not exist, add them under the `<extensions>` element:

         <extension module="org.jboss.as.webservices"/>
         <extension module="org.jboss.as.xts"/>

-Add the following sub systems to the `<profile>` block:
+2. If the jmx subsystem is not configured under the `<profile>` element, copy the following under the `<profile>` element to enable and configure JMX:

         <subsystem xmlns="urn:jboss:domain:jmx:1.1">
             <show-model value="true"/>
             <remoting-connector/>
         </subsystem>
+3. If the webservices subsystem is not configured under the `<profile>` element, copy the following under the `<profile>` element to enable and configure Web Services:

         <subsystem xmlns="urn:jboss:domain:webservices:1.1">
             <modify-wsdl-address>true</modify-wsdl-address>
             <wsdl-host>${env.OPENSHIFT_APP_DNS}</wsdl-host>